Syfa & Ganjar

 albert food center

-Easily accessible via Bugis MRT station and located near popular attractions such as Kwan Im Thong Hood Cho Temple and Bugis Junction, Bugis Street is undoubtedly a must-visit shopping destination during your time in Singapore.
+With its convenient location near Bugis MRT station and attractions like the Kwan Im Thong Hood Cho Temple and Bugis Junction, Bugis Street is definitely worth a visit when you’re in Singapore.

 3. Chinatown Street Market